eroticpink/kross-hugo-fleek/content/about/_index.md

 **DOES  A FACE-WORKOUT CHANGE THE QUALITY OF MY SKIN?**

-Face-gym does change the skin from inside out as a result of the better blood circulation and improvement of the capillar structure of the skin.
+Yes, it does change the skin from inside out as a result of the better blood circulation and improvement of the capillar structure of the skin.
 The skin breathes bettter, has more nurishment and a better colour.

 **CAN YOU SEE THE EFFECT AFTER ONE TRAINING?**